auth0/wordpress/README.md

 ## Support Policy

 - Our PHP version support window mirrors the [PHP release support schedule](https://www.php.net/supported-versions.php).
 Our support for PHP versions ends when they stop receiving security fixes.
-- As Automattic's stated policy is "security patches are backported when possible, but this is not guaranteed", we only support [the latest release](https://wordpress.org/news/category/releases/) marked as ["actively supported"](https://endoflife.date/wordpress) by Automattic.
+- As Automattic's stated policy is "security patches are backported when possible, but this is not guaranteed," we only support [the latest release](https://wordpress.org/news/category/releases/) marked as ["actively supported"](https://endoflife.date/wordpress) by Automattic.

 | Plugin Version | WordPress Version | PHP Version | Support Ends |
 | -------------- | ----------------- | ----------- | ------------ |